jayllo-c/tp/docs/DeveloperGuide.md

 **Note:** Some commands do not require any arguments (e.g., `help`, `clear`, `list`, `exit`).
 In such cases, the `XYZCommand` class is directly instantiated by the `AddressBookParser` class without the parsing of arguments.
 As such, any arguments passed to these commands are ignored.

+#### Considerations for Logic

+The `Logic` component is designed to be the central component that executes all user commands.
+This design choice was made to ensure that all commands are executed in a consistent manner, and to prevent the duplication of command execution logic across different components.
+By centralizing the command execution logic in the `Logic` component, we ensure that all commands are executed in the same way, regardless of the component that initiates the command execution.
+This design choice also allows for easier maintenance and extensibility, as any changes to the command execution logic can be made in a single location.

 <br>

 ### Model component